Student Rights & Code of Conduct

 The University provides a uniform, fair and impartial process for reporting, adjudicating and resolving alleged violations of the Code.
-The responsibility for administering the Code rests with the Vice Chancellor for Enrollment Management and Student Life (“VC EMSL”) who may delegate certain administrative responsibilities.
+The responsibility for administering the Code rests with the Dean of Students who may delegate certain administrative responsibilities.
 The resolution and appeal processes outlined herein are administrative functions and are not subject to the same rules of civil or criminal proceedings.
 Because some violations of these standards are also violations of law, students may be accountable to both the legal system and the University.

 SECTION 2.
 INITIATING THE RESOLUTION PROCESS

 Any University student, faculty member, or staff member may submit a complaint alleging a violation of the Code.
 A student, faculty member, or staff member may also submit a complaint based upon information reported to that person.
 All complaints must be submitted to the Student Conduct Advisor in writing, within 180 calendar days after the incident(s) alleged in the complaint.
 The Dean of Students may waive the limitation period when a late submission is reasonable.
 If the Student Conduct Advisor determines, based on an initial review, that the alleged behavior may be a violation of the Code, the Student Conduct Advisor will notify the respondent in writing and schedule a meeting to describe the resolution process.
 If the Student Conduct Advisor determines, based on the initial review of the complaint, that the alleged behavior is not a violation of the Code or that the matter would be better handled through another process or office, the Student Conduct Advisor will notify the complainant in writing that matter will not proceed pursuant to the Code process.

 SECTION 3.
 PROCEDURES FOR HANDLING DISCRIMINATION AND UNLAWFUL HARASSMENT COMPLAINTS